zhangkao/PGAI-SGST/README.md

 # PGAI-SGST
-The code for our paper "SGST-Transformer: A Spherical Geometry-Aware Spatio-Temporal Transformer for 360° Video Saliency Prediction" will be open-sourced in the coming days.
+The code for our paper "SGST-Transformer: A Spherical Geometry-Aware Spatio-Temporal Transformer for 360° Video Saliency Prediction".

 ## Output